cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

 *   Various units prefixed with `dcos` in `/etc/systemd/system` :   Copies of the units in `/etc/systemd/system/dcos.target.wants`.
 They must be at the top folder as well as inside `dcos.target.wants`.

-Choose your DCOS installation method:
+Choose your DC/OS installation method:

-*   [Using SSH to distribute DCOS across your nodes][1]
+*   [Using SSH to distribute DC/OS across your nodes][1]
-*   [Manually distributing DCOS across your nodes][2]
+*   [Manually distributing DC/OS across your nodes][2]

-# <a name="ssh"></a>Using SSH to distribute DCOS across your nodes
+# <a name="ssh"></a>Using SSH to distribute DC/OS across your nodes

 **Prerequisite:** If your SSH key has a passphrase, you must decrypt your SSH key before installing DCOS.
 For information on how to decrypt your SSH key, see [these instructions][3].

 ### <a name="config-json"></a>4\.1 Configure your cluster

 In this step you create a YAML configuration file that is customized for your environment.
-DCOS uses this configuration file during installation to generate your cluster installation files.
+DC/OS uses this configuration file during installation to generate your cluster installation files.
 In these instructions we assume that you are using ZooKeeper for shared storage.

 1. Customize this `config.yaml` template file for your environment. <!-- do not change bootstrap_url -->